Yellow-fruit nightshade

 Solanum virginianum, also called Surattense nightshade, yellow-fruit nightshade, yellow-berried nightshade, Indian nightshade, Thai green eggplant, or Thai striped eggplant (from the unripe fruit), is a medicinal plant used mostly in India.
-Some parts of the plant, like the fruit, are poisonous.
-The common name is Kantakari.
+Some parts of the plant, such as the fruit, are poisonous.
 Solanum surattense Burm. f. and Solanum xanthocarpum Schrad. and Wendl. are synonyms of Solanum virginianum L. (Sharma et al., 2010).

 Description

-Plant body

-Thorny Nightshade is an erect herb, sometimes woody at the base, 50–70cm tall, and copiously armed with sturdy, needlelike, and broad-based prickles measuring 0.5–2cm × 0.5–1.5mm.
+Yellow-fruit nightshade is an erect herb, that is sometimes woody at the base, and measures 50–70 cm tall.
+It is copiously armed with sturdy, needlelike, and broad-based prickles measuring 5-20 mm x 0.5-1.5 mm.